 Scott Pearson leads Pearson Construction, committed to continuing the legacy of integrity and commitment to quality begun by his father, Bob Pearson.
 Scott worked with his father, learning how a true leader manages business affairs, and in 1992, he became an estimator and purchasing agent.
 Scott graduated from Texas A&M with a BS in Construction Science.
 Four years later, Scott’s responsibilities were expanded to include business development and community relations, and he progressed to earn the title of senior project manager.
 Working closely side-by-side with his father, Scott saw first-hand how a true leader manages business affairs ethically and successfully.
 Bob Pearson would lose money before giving a client a less-than-quality end result on a project.
 In 2012, Bob Pearson passed away, but Scott has worked to build upon the solid foundation his father entrusted to him.
 He now leads the direction of the company and developing new business.
 However, Scott is not afraid to get his hands dirty, frequently serving as project manager on several contracts each year.
 His daily responsibilities also include coordination between architects and project owners on design and cost elements.
 Scott is the 2016 chairman of the board of the Central Texas chapter of The Associated General Contractors of America.

-Dwayne Maynard has been a key team member ever since joining Pearson Construction, and he is directly responsible for leading field aspects and daily operations.
+Dwayne Maynard is responsible for leading project field aspects and daily operations.
 Dwayne ensures timely delivery of building components to the job site and implements tracking of our Safety and QA/QC programs.
-He is responsible for the coordination, scheduling, review, and processing of all submittals, mock-ups, shop drawings, logs, requests for pricing, and information.
-He prepares minutes and schedules weekly meetings attended by project owners, architects and subcontractors, as well as actively participating in them, and he coordinates and schedules daily construction activities between all participants
+He is responsible for reviewing and processing submittals, mock-ups, shop drawings, logs, and pricing requests.
+Mark schedules weekly meetings attended by project owners, architects, and subcontractors and prepares minutes for the sessions.
+He coordinates and organizes daily construction activities between all participants.

-Pat’s history with us began with our founder, Bob Pearson, when he was hired to supervise workers on commercial sites across Texas, mostly consisting of freight lines and terminals.
-As a foreman, Pat was responsible for overseeing all construction-related aspects of the job, including material calculations, ordering, and ensuring end results projects matched plan specifications.
-Pat left Pearson for a while but rejoined us in 2008 as a construction superintendent.
-He performs field inspections for proper piping, duct work, insulation, concrete, plaster, mortar and other elements of construction.
+Pat Wells’ career with Pearson Construction began with the founder, Bob Pearson.
+He supervised workers on commercial sites across Texas, mostly consisting of freight lines and terminals.
+As a foreman, Pat was responsible for overseeing all construction-related aspects of the job, including material calculations, ordering, and ensuring project results matched plan specifications.
+Pat has served Pearson Construction as a Construction Superintendent since 2008.
+He performs field inspections for proper piping, ductwork, insulation, concrete, plaster, mortar, and other construction elements.